Important Things to Consider —

 Educating Your Children

 Education and children are two very expensive choices in a person’s life.
 If you’re planning on saving for your own education, you’re going to want to start as early as possible.
 If you’re past your school years but want to start making a plan for your own children, it’s important to start as soon as possible as well.
 Education savings accounts can give your children a step up without having to worry about significant student loan debt after graduating from college.
 It’s easy to save a little of your paycheck every month when you set up your account with an informed Availa banker.
 Besides your children’s education, it’s also important to remember that kids cost a lot of money on their own.
-In America, the average middle-income family will spend $284,570 per child by the time that child turns 18.
-After hearing those figures you may be feeling a little sick, but don’t worry.
 The key is to start early.
 Even a little money in savings is better than never having started at all.

 Saving for Fun